NREL/tyche/docs/cheat-sheet.rst

 Install Anaconda
 ~~~~~~~~~~~~~~~~

-- Download the Anaconda distribution for your system (Windows or MacOS) from the Anaconda Distributions webpage <https://www.anaconda.com/products/distribution>`_.
+- Download the Anaconda distribution for your system (Windows or MacOS) from the `Anaconda Distributions <https://www.anaconda.com/products/distribution>`_ website.
 - Once downloaded, follow the instructions provided with the installer.

 Download the Tyche software